Wednesday, 23 December 2020

 "Because when we feel safe, when we feel that our leaders care more about us than a number.
 They care more about our lives and our confidence and our joy and our skillset.
 More than some short-term gain."

 I feel that many think the top goal is only to be a leader/manager to control people or thrive on their status, of which I have experienced much abuse of power.
+It's not uncommon for someone with esteemed roles to abuse the power it brings.
 As a result, it's often the little things that get forgotten and that matter the most.
 Like making sure quieter and reflective people have a voice, people feel included, valued and appreciated, people have fair opportunities to develop themselves etc. There's a strong element in developing and supporting people and helping/getting the best out of them, which is often an afterthought in the rat race to be superior to others.
 I'm a natural people developer which comes from my strong underdog roots.
 I'm still an underdog and always be and I'm proud of being one, I will always wave that flag to inspire others.
 So this will always be at the forefront along with my other values.
 Is the better leader/manager, to me, the one that brings people together, nurtures growth and progression and influencing from the middle, not just from the top-down?

 Where are the people developing tomorrow's people?
 As sad and unsupportive as this sounds, in my career I have never had an inspirational manager, i.e. a team/department manager.
 But can say I have been inspired by leaders.
 Of course I have had supportive managers but not ones that you can look up to and say I'd want to be like them - but perhaps we shouldn't encourage that anyway, but to find out our own comfortable styles.
 But there is benefits in identifying a good role model, which is very subjective and reflective on the type of person you are.
 Aspects are admirable such as true care and active listening, but I've not had the 'whole package' - maybe that never existed in first place.
 I could say the same for teachers, I've not had an inspirational teacher (within a course/programme) - not that there isn't any, I've just not had that fortunate experience like so many have really.
 Leaders, managers and teachers have a critical role to play in encouraging and empowering people and not stifle them - whether that be due to laziness or an effort to hinder their growth.
 I'm also cautious of those hollow leadership statements where they say inclusiveness and collaboration is at the core.
 But when taking a closer inspection of the organisational/team culture the reality is that it is founded upon silo tendencies.
 You can't change silo cultures until staff stop thinking, creating and working in their own silos.
 I also feel a punch in the throat when certain leaders/managers are identified as 'people caring/focused' when other employees may not receive such experience.
 Alluding to the fact they care about certain people, therefore not being as inclusive as they make out to be.
 I think being a leader/manager has been a purposeful life goal for me to fulfil - maybe the absence of role models is empowering me to be the person I'd like to be inspired by, be the beacon of empathy that lacks in so many people and roles.
 It's not a trait I often see in leadership/management, but to me is the link to empowerment.